CAFS Faculty & Staff

 Austin Price »

 Austin Price works closely with CAFS staff, faculty, and students to disseminate legal and scholarly research, maintain the CAFS resource library, and connect CAFS’s work with community organizers, farmers, policymakers, researchers, and journalists.
-As a writer and editor, he has covered environmental policy and advocacy, wildlife, fisheries, and agriculture for publications like Bay Nature, Sierra, Yale Environment 360, and Earth Island Journal.
+As a writer and editor, he has covered environmental policy and advocacy, wildlife, fisheries, and agriculture for publications like Bay Nature, Sierra, Yale Environment 360, and Earth Island Journal, where he was a contributing editor.
 Prior to joining CAFS, Austin managed strategic communications for the Berkeley Food Institute, a food systems research and policy center at the University of California, Berkeley.
-Before that, he spent a year living and farming in Canada’s Northwest Territories.
+Before that, he lived and worked on a market garden in Canada’s Northwest Territories.
 More »

 Emma Scott »